UPNAdrone/JavaFAWT/documentation/private/docs/tutorials.md

 2. There are two places to connect current of 12V and 6V.

 3. Then you will find 6 different modules.
 Each of them corresponds to a fan.
-The module has 4 pins: PWM (blue), TACH (yellow), VIN (red) and GND (black).
-The fan has 4 different cables with different colors.
+Each fan has cables with different colors: PWM (blue), TACH (yellow), VIN (red) and GND (black) to be connected.
 This link can help identify where each cable goes (https://mans.io/files/viewer/1709981/1 ) by looking at the colors.
 The first fan is the one closer to the 12V current.
 Then connect them in order.